 “To-do List” is essential if you want to get rid of work overload.
 If you don't use it effectively, you will come across as unfocused and unreliable people around you.
 If you use it effectively, you are organized, and you will be more reliable.

-With VirtualSpace Tasks - you can stay organized in multiple task projects.
+With VirtualSpace Task Labelling - you can prioritise multiple task projects.

 2. Stay connected with your team